 Clear your head by taking a long walk on Warwick Long Bay beach, which was named one of the best beaches in the world by CNN this year.

 Sip on a rum swizzle — Bermuda's signature drink — at its birthplace: the Swizzle Inn.

 Indulge in some retail therapy in Hamilton, Bermuda's capital city, which is home to luxe stores like Max Mara, Calypso, and Marks & Spencer.

-Page 2 of 2 - Hit the water.
+Hit the water.
 Bermuda is definitely a boating culture, and the easiest mode of transport around the island is often via boat.
 Sail, motorboat, kayak, or jet ski around the calm harbor.

 Watch the sunset over the water from anywhere on the island.

 Planning a trip to India?